maxboels/Surgical-Phase-Recognition/README.md

-# AI for Surgical Data Science
+# AI for Surgery
 Collated a list of useful open access work related to surgical phase recognition.

 The following collection of content is divided into 5 parts:

-- _Surgical Data Science_
+- _Surgical Artificial Intelligence_

 - _Surgical phase recognition_